11 Apr 2018

-Another focus is facilitating and managing the Institute’s strategic initiatives and collaborations with various community, academic and CSO/CSA industry organisations and groups.
+Another focus is on facilitating and managing the Institute’s strategic initiatives and collaborations with various community, academic and CSO/CSA industry organisations and groups.

 “I’m charged with ensuring that all parties are benefiting from these partnerships.
 We need to effectively translate our research findings into clinical practice.”

-Dr. Derek Craston, CSO at UK-based life sciences research and analysis firm LGC Science & Technology, recognises the diversity of Dziadek’s role.
+Dr Derek Craston, CSO at UK-based life sciences research and analysis firm LGC Science & Technology, recognises the diversity of Dziadek’s role.

 “Like other CSOs, I wear a number of hats.
 First, I have functional responsibility for a business unit that undertakes contract research services such as product authenticity in the food sector.
 Second, I have cross-organisational responsibility for reporting scientific outputs to our board and for connecting our scientific community across our multiple functional units and global sites.

 “By doing so I aim to ensure we share collective knowledge for the benefit of all of our operations and that we are drawing in scientific information from the external world that will help inform our future plans.
 My aim is to assist the company in remaining nimble and responsive to scientific developments that might impact us and our customers.”